tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/4-linux-q-and-a.md

 title: Linux: Powering the Internet
 <!-- insert-file headers.md -->

+## AUDIENCE EXPECTATIONS

+**What do you expect from this presentation?**

+## OBJECTIVE

+My purpose is to give you more details on Linux and how to get it.

+I hope the parents and grandparents of children interested in a technical career can benefit from the information and pass that on.

 ## Linux: What is it?

 GNU/Linux is a general name for an operating system (*OS*, sometime